 - 1/4 teaspoon black or white pepper

-- 3 stalks bok choy, stems sliced, leaves chopped (or use 1 baby bok choy)
+- 3 to 4 stalks bok choy, stems sliced, leaves chopped (make sure to rinse well)

-- 1 cup snow peas, cut into 1-inch pieces
+- 1 cup snow peas, stem ends trimmed, cut into 1-inch pieces

 - 15-ounce can baby corn with liquid